 Guest members shall pay all costs appropriate to their class as listed under the Participating Membership.
-Guest membership costs shall not be transferable and shall be non-refundable except during the first six months.
+Guest membership costs shall not be transferable.
 Guest member candidates must be recommended, in writing, by a Participating Member, satisfy the requirements set forward in the Boeing Recreation Council Club Guest Policy, and must be approved by the Executive Board prior to exercising member privileges.